 Tripio started as just a type of creative energy.
 I was done raising young kids so that remaining energy had to go somewhere.
-Like my clueless entry into parenting, I started Tripio not seeing an end in sight.
+Like my clueless entry into parenting, I started Tripio not seeing an clear end result in sight.
 I believe that allowed me to keep my ego’s hands off Tripio and let the “novella for now” become Tripio.

 “May I help who’s next?”